Alfresco/alfresco-ng2-components/.github/ISSUE_TEMPLATE.md

 <!--
-PLEASE FILL OUT THE FOLLOWING INFORMATION, THIS WILL HELP US TO RESOLVE FASTER YOUR PROBLEM.
+PLEASE FILL OUT THE FOLLOWING INFORMATION, THIS WILL HELP US TO RESOLVE YOUR PROBLEM FASTER.

-REMEMBER FOR SUPPORT REQUEST YOU CAN ASK ALSO ON OUR GITTER CHAT:
+REMEMBER FOR SUPPORT REQUESTS YOU CAN ALSO ASK ON OUR GITTER CHAT:
-Please before ask on our gitter channel https://gitter.im/Alfresco/alfresco-ng2-components -->
+Please ask before on our gitter channel https://gitter.im/Alfresco/alfresco-ng2-components -->

 **Type of issue:**  (check with "[x]")